 A school must provide many functions in one building and our new building at the Havenstraat will allow us to fulfil this need.
 The new building will have space for offices and classrooms as well as wide hallways and galleries so children and staff can move easily around the school.
-The new building will provide a variety of different types of study spaces, from classrooms to concentrate in, to libraries and shared spaces where older children can engage in individual studies or group work.
-We want all our pupils to have access to the space they require to learn well in, as well as the social environments they enjoy.
+The new building will provide a variety of different types of study spaces, from classrooms, to libraries and shared spaces where older children can engage in individual studies or group work.
+We want all our pupils to have access to the spaces that suit their learning requirement, as well as the social environments they enjoy.

-The pupils will have access to a wonderful theatre where they will be able to perform and present to their peers and parents.
+The pupils will have access to a wonderful theatre where they will be able to perform for their peers and parents.

-The Sports Hall will offer our pupils the best type of space to play sports and learn physical education.
-The space will be designed to meet all the sporting standards for all the indoor sports that we play and compete in.
+The sports hall will offer our pupils a modern space for sports and enjoy physical education.
+The space will be designed to meet the sporting standards for all the indoor sports that we play and compete in.

 Varied outdoor spaces

 The new building will give the British School more outdoor space than ever before.
-There will be separated play areas for each of the school sections, ensuring children can feel safe and secure during outdoor playtime.
-We have worked hard to incorporate a number of different types of outdoor spaces, from meadowlands to sand dunes, to areas for gardening and an innovative ‘Insect Hotel’.
+There will be separate play areas for each of the school sections, ensuring children can feel safe and secure during outdoor playtime.
+We have worked hard to incorporate a number of different types of outdoor spaces, from meadowlands to sand dunes, to areas for gardening and an innovative ‘insect hotel’.

 - 11/2015 – 02/2017 Feasibility study, funding and contracting Design Team

 - 01/07/2018 – 29/09/2018 Demolition exterior building